 Psychoeducational Services:

-Training to help individuals and families understand nature of diagnosis and effective strategies to maintain meaningful engagement in the community.
+Training to help individuals and families understand the nature of diagnosis and effective strategies to maintain meaningful engagement in the community.

 Peer Support: